In the market for commercial space? Chances are you’re focusing your efforts on sourcing a property that suits your current business requirements.

 Most people would consider this a worst-case scenario.
 This, again, highlights the importance of seeking the help of a tenant representation specialist prior to signing any commercial lease.

 Commercial tenants should try to mitigate their risks upfront.
-Before signing a lease, or even at the heads of agreement stage, the team at Tenant CS suggest negotiating a clause which requires a landlord to act reasonably in the case of lease assignment or sublease.
+Before signing a lease, or even at the heads of agreement stage, we suggest negotiating a clause which requires a landlord to act reasonably in the case of lease assignment or sublease.

 Negotiating commercial lease terms can be tricky (even daunting at times).
 This is because most businesses only have to do it once every 5-10 years.
 Being able to negotiate provisions that would not otherwise be included may also prove challenging because landlords prefer not to limit their options.